Zerr0-C00L/YTS-RD/README.md

 ## Troubleshooting

+### Bulk fetch is slow or timing out?

+- GitHub Actions has a 6-hour timeout for workflows
+- Process in batches using MAX_PAGES (e.g., 100 pages at a time)
+- Resume from last completed page using START_PAGE parameter
+- Rate limiting adds ~2-3 seconds per torrent to respect API limits

 ### No movies being added?

-- Check that your Real-Debrid account is active
+- Check that your Real-Debrid account is active and has space
-- Verify your API token is correct
+- Verify your API token is correct in GitHub Secrets
+- Movies may already exist in your Real-Debrid account
+- Check the workflow logs for specific error messages

+### Getting rate limited (429 errors)?

+- The script has built-in retry logic with progressive backoff
-- Lower the `MIN_RATING` to include more movies
+- Reduce MAX_MOVIES to process fewer movies per run
-- Increase `MAX_MOVIES` to fetch more results
+- Wait a few minutes and try again
+- Consider processing bulk fetch in smaller batches

 ### Workflow not running?

 - Ensure GitHub Actions are enabled in your repository
 - Check the **Actions** tab for error messages
 - Free GitHub accounts have usage limits on Actions

-### API rate limits?

-- YTS and Real-Debrid have rate limits
-- Don't run the workflow too frequently (hourly is reasonable)
-- The script includes error handling for API failures
+- Incremental mode only runs after bulk fetch is complete

 ## Privacy & Security